vg-0112/gemini-qna-chatbot/README.md

 # gemini-qna-chatbot
-A simple QnA chatbot made using Google Gemini API
+QnA chatbot made using Google Gemini API, Java Spring Boot for Backend and ReactJS for Frontend.